-When complaints of wrongdoing are not properly addressed through GN internal disclosure process, the Ethics Officer receives complaints, conducts investigations as necessary, and recommends action to address disclosures of wrongdoing.
+When complaints of wrongdoing are not properly addressed through the GN's internal disclosure process, the Ethics Officer receives complaints, conducts investigations as necessary, and recommends action to address disclosures of wrongdoing.

 What is a disclosure of wrongdoing?

-Information showing that an public servant has been asked to commit a wrongdoing is also considered to be a disclosure of wrongdoing.
-A disclosure of wrongdoing can trigger an investigation into the alleged incident for follow up.
+Information showing that a public servant has been asked to commit wrongdoing is also considered to be a disclosure of wrongdoing.
+A disclosure of wrongdoing can trigger an investigation into the alleged incident for follow-up.

 When did the disclosure of wrongdoing and the ethics officer in the PSA come into force?

-The relevant sections of the PSA come into force on April 1, 2015.
+The relevant sections of the PSA came into force on April 1, 2015.

 What is the definition of wrongdoing?

 The PSA defines wrongdoing as: “any of the following conduct by an employee acting in his or her public service capacity: